RaviTambade/ngnihilenttraining/notes/day16.md

 # 🌟 **Chapter 2 — “The Magical Radio Station of Angular”**

 The students settle into the classroom.
-Rohan whispers to Priya, “Today Sir said something about observables.
+Sarthak whispers to Priya, “Today Sir said something about observables.
 Sounds like aliens.”
 Priya laughs, “Everything sounds like aliens until Sir explains it.”

 I walk in.